codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

       value: localhost,127.0.0.1,<local_ip_of_machine>
 ```

-**Step 3** - Add the following variables to your runtime.yaml, both under the `runtimeScheduler:` and under `dockerDaemonScheduler:` blocks inside the `envVars:` section
+1. Add the following variables to your `runtime.yaml`, both to the `runtimeScheduler:` and to the `dockerDaemonScheduler:` blocks within the `envVars:` section:

 ```yaml
 HTTP_PROXY: http://<ip of proxy server>:port